mlauss2/sandec/README.md

   - space  pause/unpause
   - q  to quit
   - number keys 1-6 to display the original/double/triple/... width preserving aspect ratio
+  - i  to toggle frame interpolation on codec47/48 on/off
 - tested on AMD64, ARM64, MIPS32el.
   - BE targets are untested, there are probably issues with the audio format and palette.